 The OTA REFSENS requirement is intended to ensure the OTA reference sensitivity level for a declared OTA REFSENS RoAoA.
 The OTA REFSENS requirement shall apply to each supported polarization, under the assumption of polarization match.

 The OTA reference sensitivity power level EISREFSENS is the mean power received at the radiated interface at which a reference performance requirement shall be met for a specified reference measurement channel.

+The OTA REFSENS EIS level declaration shall apply to all supported polarizations, under the assumption of polarization match.

 7.3.2 Minimum Requirement

 The minimum requirement for UTRA operation is in 3GPP TS 37.105 [6], subclause 10.3.3.